cullenjett/quickbase-cli/README.md

 * ~~Moves are being made to add cool shit like a build process, global defaults, awesome starter templates, and pulling down existing code files from QuickBase.
 They're not out yet, so for now you're on your own.~~

-* I no longer work with QuickBase applications, so the cool shit I had planned won't happen unless someone submits some dope ass pull requests.
+* I no longer work with QuickBase applications, so the cool shit I had planned won't happen unless someone submits some dope pull requests.